commschamp/cc_tutorial/tutorials/tutorial2/README.md

 the sever side is no different than on the client.

 ## Working With Field Classes
-In general, every field is an abstracting wrapper around value storage in order to provide common interface for all the fields.
+In general, every field is an abstraction wrapper around value storage in order to provide common interface for all the fields.
 All the presented later supported field types will have the following public member types and functions:
 ```